shwetakhanjan/student-learning-risk-ml/README.md

 - Logistic Regression (baseline, interpretable)
 - Decision Tree Classifier (non-linear model)

-Logistic regression served as a baseline due to its interpretability and robustness, while the decision tree was used to capture potential non-linear relationships between features.
+Logistic regression served as a baseline due to its interpretability and robustness, allowing clear reasoning about feature influence and error tradeoffs before introducing a more flexible tree-based model.

 ### Evaluation
 Models were evaluated using: